Film Hub Scotland

 Chapter is an ambitious, multi-art form cultural space based in Cardiff, Wales that presents and produces international art, performance and film alongside a dynamic social space.

-Counties: Cumbria, Northumberland, Tyne & Wear, County Durham, North Yorkshire, West Yorkshire, East Riding of Yorkshire and South Yorkshire
+Counties: Cumbria, Northumberland, Tyne and Wear, County Durham, North Yorkshire, West Yorkshire, East Riding of Yorkshire and South Yorkshire

 Film Hub North West Central